 Applications will be assessed by the proposed Departmental Mentor, the Director of Research and the Head of School and are subject to final approval by the Faculty Director of Research, with the key criteria being how the proposed visit will contribute to the academic research aims of the School.

-Applications should be directed in the first instance to the Departmental Manager, Mark Steele for consideration by the School's Research Committee.
+Applications should be directed in the first instance to the Operations Manager, Michelle Nicholson for consideration by the School's Research Committee.

 Visiting PhD Students